-For the first two weeks of each term, students enrolled in specific programs and classes have exclusive access to borrow Apple iPad and Pencil kits.
-Eligible students may come directly to the Checkout Desk to borrow the kit, or they may use instructions (provided to program coordinators or class instructors) to request delivery of the kit.
+For the first two weeks of each term, students enrolled in specific programs and classes have exclusive access to borrow Apple iPads.
+Eligible students may come directly to the Checkout Desk to borrow them, or they may use instructions (provided to program coordinators or class instructors) to request delivery.
 The iPads are lent for the full term.

 At Week 3, all remaining iPads are opened to general borrowing on a first-come, first-served basis at the Checkout Desk.
 Loans are for the remainder of the term.